-Bites by Bike gives you a proper introduction to the cuisine in Hoi An.
+Bites by Bike is a Hoi An food tour, giving you a proper introduction to the cuisine in Hoi An.
 With over 600 restaurants, cafes and street stalls, the amount of choice can be daunting, and a person new to the region may wonder where to go or what is safe to eat.
 In addition, many dishes that Hoi An is famous for don’t even appear on typical menus and can be difficult to find.

 On this tour we take you to the hidden places, allowing you to get under the skin of this culinary hotspot to sample the true delights of this city.
 We’ve researched places that not only are famous for the cuisine they produce, but are safe for Westerners to eat at.